devtron-labs/devtron/docs/user-guide/creating-application/job-and-cronjob.md

 ## Job and Cronjob chart

+**You also can use devtron genric helm chart to run job or one time cronjob instead to use job and cronjob chart.
+Follow the given link to use genric helm chart.** To know more about this, please follow the [documentation](https://docs.devtron.ai/user-guide/use-cases/devtron-generic-helm-chart-to-run-cron-job-or-one-time-job).

 ## 1. Job

 A Job creates one or more Pods and will continue to retry execution of the Pods until a specified number of them successfully terminate.
 As pods successfully complete, the Job tracks the successful completions.
 When a specified number of successful completions is reached, the task (ie, Job) is complete.
 Deleting a Job will clean up the Pods it created.
 Suspeding a Job will delete its active Pods until the Job is resumed again.